awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-db-update.md

 1. Start the MySQL instance\.

 After you update an app, AWS OpsWorks Stacks automatically deploys the new app version to any new app server instances when you start them\.
-However, AWS OpsWorks Stacks does not automatically deploy the new app version to existing server instances; you must do that manually, as described in [Step 2\.4: Create and Deploy an App](gettingstarted-simple-app.md)\.
+However, AWS OpsWorks Stacks does not automatically deploy the new app version to existing server instances; you must do that manually, as described in [Step 2\.4: Create and Deploy an App \- Chef 11](gettingstarted-simple-app.md)\.
 You could deploy the updated SimplePHPApp now, but for this example, it's better to wait a bit\.